 When a jury finds any fault on the part of a manufacturer in California, it may become liable for all of the economic damages except an amount equal to the percentage of fault attributable to the plaintiff.
 Economic damages include tangible losses, such as medical bills, lost wages, lost income, and household services.
 In California, each defendant will only be responsible for a share of a plaintiff's noneconomic damages up to its degree of fault.
 Noneconomic damages include intangible losses, such as pain and suffering and loss of enjoyment of life.Discuss Your Car Crash Case with a Los Angeles Attorney

 Crashworthiness litigation requires an extremely experienced attorney.
 Generally, car manufacturers have substantial resources and sophisticated attorneys who are willing to invest a lot of time and energy to avoid paying a victim.
 It is important for a victim’s advocate to have a reputation for being able to take a case to trial.
 At Sharifi Firm, APC, our experienced Los Angeles attorneys may be able to help you recover compensation based on problems with crashworthiness.
 We can determine a strategy to pursue your damages and take an aggressive approach in seeking to hold a manufacturer or other parties accountable.
-Contact us online or call us at 1-866-422-7222 for a free appointment with a motor vehicle collision attorney.
+Contact us online or call us at 1-866-422-7222 for a free appointment with a motor vehicle collision lawyer.
 Our firm also represents injured people in Temecula, Rancho Cucamonga, Glendale, Covina, San Bernardino, and Riverside, among other Southern California cities.